josephwright/josephwright.github.io/_posts/2014-01-17-the-beamer-slide-overlay-concept.md

 What happens here is that `.` can be read as 'repeat the overlay number of the last `+`'.
 So the two `+` overlay specifications create two slides, while the two lines using `.` in the specification 'pick up' the overlay number of the preceding `+`.
 (The `beamer` manual describes the way this is actually done, but I suspect that's less clear than thinking of this as a repetition!)

-Depending on the exact use case, you might want to combine this with the 'reducing repeated code' optional argument, with `&lt;.-&gt;` as an override.
+Depending on the exact use case, you might want to combine this with the 'reducing repeated code' optional argument, with `<.->` as an override.

 ```latex
 \begin{frame}